 A mortgage, also commonly referred to as a home loan, is a contract to borrow a sum of money from a lender so you can afford a house, apartment, condo, or other kinds of property.

 Work out what you can afford

 A mortgage is a great way to get a home you can’t afford in one cash payment.
 But just because you’re getting a loan doesn’t mean you should plan to buy a mansion.
 That loan will be repaid in monthly payments, so be realistic about how much you can afford.
-Don’t forget that on top of mortgage payments, you will be responsible for other costs of being a homeowner, like homeowners insurance, property tax, and utilities.
+Don’t forget that on top of mortgage payments, you will be responsible for other costs of being a homeowner, like homeowner insurance, property tax, and utilities.

 If you’re not sure how much mortgage you can afford, go for the trusted debt-to-income (DTI) ratio.
 This is a snapshot of your monthly debt payments divided by your gross monthly income.
 Lenders use this ratio to figure out whether you’ll be able to make the monthly payments needed to repay the money you plan to borrow.